secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

 The Global Enterprise Expand BDR team is responsible for creating qualified meetings, sales accepted opportunities, and pipeline within existing customer accounts (Accounts with total CARR in parent/children/subsidiaries in a hierarchy) in the Large - Enterprise Segment.
 The team is composed of BDRs who focus on strategic account-based, persona-based outreach, strategic outbound prospecting, social selling, and creative outreach to create and expand internal champions that align with the [GitLab value drivers](/handbook/sales/command-of-the-message/#customer-value-drivers) and use cases.
 The aim for the BDR is to find new business units within these customer account hierarchies who are looking to move from a competitor/GitLab Core/CE to a paid version of GitLab.
-SALs alone are responsible for renewing/uptiering existing paid customer instances to a higher paid version of the product, eg from Standard to Premium.
+SAEs alone are responsible for renewing/uptiering existing paid customer instances to a higher paid version of the product, eg from Standard to Premium.

 ### How GitLab defines a customer